 Working from your home away from your team can get pretty lonely.
 For freelancers, it can also lead to overworking.

 The only vaccine against overwork is to make sure you get out of the house every day.
 When you work from home, you won’t have a space to leave when you wrap up for the day, making it easy for cabin fever to creep in.

-These are 7 ways to stay productive, even when you’re far away from who you’re working with.
 If we are to believe the stats, remote work seems to be the future of the workplace, so start forming these habits early, and you’ll be ready to fire on all cylinders first thing in the morning!